8 Alzheimer’s Behaviors to Track

 Getting this type of observational information from family members helps doctors determine whether the behavior is a persisting, and maybe even worsening, problem.
 This matters because a single office-based test only provides a snapshot of how your parent’s brain is doing on that day.

 Last but not least, geriatricians such as myself love getting these kinds of behavioral observations from families.
 Why?
 Well, it’s practical information related to people’s daily lives.
-By knowing more about what kinds of problems an older person has been experiencing, we can make useful recommendations right away to help families with safety, independence and even family conflicts.
+By knowing more about what kinds of problems an older person has been experiencing, we can make useful recommendations right away to help families with family conflicts, independence and safety.

-How to Help Your Family Get the Right Care
+Ways to Help Your Parents Get the Right Care

 Don’t go on for too long with the worrying and the wondering.
 Take notes so that you can then take better action.

-Have you observed any behaviors in a parent that you are concerned might be Alzheimer’s that was not covered in the above article?
-Please share them with us in the comments below.
+Have you observed any Alzheimer’s behaviors in a parent that was not covered in the article?
+We’d like to hear more about your observations in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.